 here is the link for the media coverage so far for CIRCUS BOY https://kawarthanow.com/2020/01/04/circus-boy-and-town-of-widows-at-reframe-film-festival/

-She facilitates documentary filmmaking workshops occasionally at Trent U Cultural Studies and in the Indigenous Studies department and for Peterborough Independent Podcasting Association and W2 Media for the Utopia Film Festival and has volunteered for the Vancouver Folk Festival for the Stories project as documentary filmmaker.
+She facilitates documentary filmmaking talks occasionally at Trent U Cultural Studies, Trent U Indigenous Studies department, Peterborough Independent Podcasters and W2 Media for the Utopia Film Festival.

 These days, she’s exploring new ways to tell stories through video projection art and is always open to collaboration with like minded researchers and artists.